 Singapore started to develop new cryptocurrency regulations for banks and financial services.
 The regulations aim to control and management of Cryptocurrency activities.

 On the one hand, In Singapore, Know Your Customer(KYC) and Customer Due Diligence(CDD) regulations are not complicated.
-KYC procedures for MAS has an automatic and non-face-to-face detection structure such as face ID.
+KYC procedures for MAS have an automatic and non-face-to-face detection structure such as face ID.

 AML Requirements of Singapore

 According to MAS, Financial institutions based in Singapore must implement robust controls to detect illegal fund flows through Singapore's financial system, detect money laundering activities, and prevent and deter terrorist financing.
-The Monetary Authority of Singapore publishes AML / CTF statements and guidelines to meet compliance requirements for Anti-Money Laundering and Counter-Terrorist Financing.
+The Monetary Authority of Singapore publishes AML / CTF statements and guidelines to meet Anti-Money Laundering and Counter-Terrorist Financing compliance requirements.